Gunman wounds 3 in Atlanta food court before being shot by officer, police say

 “Had he not been there, things could have gotten worse,” Dickens said.

-Peachtree Center is a complex of office towers and an underground mall within blocks of several hotels servicing Atlanta’s busy convention business.
+Peachtree Center is a complex of office towers and an underground mall within blocks of multiple hotels that anchor Atlanta’s busy convention business.

-Elizabeth Ingram, of Atlanta, was leaving the break room of the Chick-fil-A where she works when she heard the first shots close by.
+Elizabeth Ingram, of Atlanta, said she was leaving the break room of the Chick-fil-A where she works when she heard the first shots.
+She said a manager pushed her back into the break room and down to the floor along with other coworkers.

 “We relaxed for a minute and then we heard more shooting,” she said.
 “So we got right back down.”